alephium/www/src/content/news/blockflow-alliance-dao-grant-request-approved-242e1b2734a4/index.md

 ---
 date: 2023-10-09T16:23:10.788000Z
-description: "The Blockflow Alliance DAO, the first community development DAO on Alephium, has its grant request approved, supporting community-driven ecosystem development."
+description: 'The Blockflow Alliance DAO, the first community development DAO on Alephium, has its grant request approved, supporting community-driven ecosystem development.'
-seoDescription: "Blockflow Alliance DAO grant approved - first community development DAO on Alephium.
-Ecosystem fund support for community-driven blockchain development."
+seoDescription: 'Blockflow Alliance DAO grant approved - first community development DAO on Alephium.
+Ecosystem fund support for community-driven blockchain development.'
 spotlight: false
 featuredImage: image_c3ece7bf57.jpg
 title: Blockflow Alliance DAO grant request approved
 ---

 The Blockflow Alliance, the first ever DAO for community development on Alephium, has recently been [created](https://discord.com/channels/747741246667227157/1156214551939919962/1158432340951961733).
-Its main contributors and founders have applied for a grant from the Ecosystem Funds through the [grants &amp; rewards program](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md).
+Its main contributors and founders have applied for a grant from the Ecosystem Funds through the [grants &amp; rewards program](/grants).

 Alephium is very happy to announce that **the grant request has been approved**, the Blockflow Alliance will receive 20’000 \$ALPH to kickstart its first month of operations.
 The grant will be renewed monthly as long as the funds are effectively used and spent in accordance with the objectives initially defined.